-Let's start off with the beginning of what we should.
+Let's start off with the beginning of what we should do.
 First of all, you should open up some sort of brokerage account.
 If you are in the States, open up a Roth IRA or IRA.
 If you are abroad and you are an American, open up a taxable account.
-For Non Americans, just open up an account in your country.
+For Non-Americans, just open up an account in your country.

 You can do this with various different places.
 I prefer Vanguard.
 They are a company owned by the people that invest their money there.
 The great John Bogle created the company to help average people save money on fees, and create wealth through Index funds.
 It is an American Brokerage Account just like Schwab, Fidelity, or Robo advisors like M1 Finance, Betterment or Robinhood.